ThePhD/ThePhD.github.io/pages/about.md

 # Credit

 The adorable favicon is the Twitter Sheep Emoji from [Twemoji 2.7](https://github.com/twitter/twemoji).
-The avatar is something I drew by hand!
+The avatar is by [KIING KIISMET](https://www.kiingkiismet.com/)!